 Blending the best of both worlds

 If our experience has taught us anything, there is one golden rule to life: there are no golden rules.
 Being flexible and adapting to your clients needs is always key to being able to appeal to the widest audience in order to grow your company.
 These approaches all have their pros and cons and can often blend together well, self-reinforcing one and another.
 For example, you might have all of your tutors apply to work on a specific job to then suggest these shortlisted applicants to the client, or perhaps the client shortlisting some tutors to then ask the agency about which one they feel would be best suited.

 Making it work for your company

 As important as making it work for your clients is making this process work for your company.
-To that end, TutorCruncher is on hand to offer you all the tools to diversify your approach to tutor-student matching and therefore optimise your workflow.
+To that end, TutorCruncher is on hand to offer you all the tools to diversify your approach to tutor-student matching and therefore optimize your workflow.
 With TC you can:

-Utilise TutorCruncher Socket to list your tutors on your website directly from your account for your clients to browse and request
+Utilize TutorCruncher Socket to list your tutors on your website directly from your account for your clients to browse and request

-Customise the subjects, qualifications and fields on your tutors’ profiles in order to capture the most detailed information in your database
+Customize the subjects, qualifications and fields on your tutors’ profiles in order to capture the most detailed information in your database

 Advertise jobs as ‘Available for Application’, notify tutors of jobs that match their skills, and allow them to browse and apply via the available jobs board

 As with everything we do at TutorCruncher, we look to offer scalability.
 The type of tutor-student matching that is important to your brand is always a concern that we factor into current and future development of what we offer.